Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 Flavor Profile

 I haven’t noticed a significant improvement in coffee taste when using a metal puck screen.
-It can help avoid unpleasant flavors that come from poorly extracted shots, but it won’t do anything to radically improve a shot’s taste.
-To me, a puck screen improves your coffee by streamlining your workflow.
-The flavors you get from a puck screen should still be attainable without one.
+It can help avoid unpleasant flavors that come from poorly extracted shots, but it won’t radically improve your espresso.

 A paper filter is a different story.
 A filter underneath the puck will keep some oils and fats out of your shots.
 That brighter, cleaner flavor is noticeable but also isn’t necessarily better.
 It’s a different flavor, and it’s up to you whether or not you enjoy that difference.